 In which zone?
 What to plant when

 I am on a mission to pin down which climate zone I live in.
-The devil is in the detail (as always).
+The devil is in the details (as always).
 The simple climate zone on most seed packets will say we are subtropical.
 Gardening Australia has a lovely interactive map which is fun to play with.
 Click on the region you live in and the … Continue reading In which zone?
 What to plant when

 Reliable Lavender